ziyoung/better-wilcom-docs/wilcom-docs/Automatic/automatic/Auto-digitize_‘instant_embroidery’.md

 ![AutoDigitizeInstantEmbroidery3.png](assets/AutoDigitizeInstantEmbroidery3.png)

-4Edit the result as preferred – e.g. change colors, change stitch types, delete any unwanted background stitching, etc.
+4. Edit the result as preferred – e.g. change colors, change stitch types, delete any unwanted background stitching, etc.

 - Use the Color-Object List and/or Sequence toolbar to optimize the stitch sequence of your auto-digitized objects.
 - Use the Closest Join and/or the Reshape tool to minimize connectors.